 Choose your boat:

-Boat visitors can explore the lake-shore grounds for free, follow guided trails and discover hidden shingle beaches, lawns and some of the finest views over Windermere.
+Boat visitors can explore the lakeshore for free, follow way‑marked trails, and discover quiet beaches, lawns, and panoramic viewpoints.

 (Ambleside > Wray > Brockhole > Ambleside)